🇺🇸🦅 12 Wonderful Facts about Washington, D.C.

 There are cruises which sail along the Potomac River, which will help you to spy some of the most interesting monuments and landmarks across the city.
 You can even cruise at night, which is likely to give you a really interesting perspective or two on the bigger hotspots!

 11. The Smithsonian Zoo has nothing on the White House…

 The White House wasn’t always home to just Presidents and their families – there have been all kinds of animals and pets kept here, too.
 We’re not just talking about Bill Clinton’s famous cat!
 It’s well-documented that both John Quincy Adams Herbert Hoover kept crocodiles here, too!

-Do you have any interesting or fun facts about Washington DC that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Washington DC?
+Share them in the comments below!

 This page was last modified on August 11, 2022.
 Suggest an edit